Afriyie Akoto calls for increased trade volumes between Ghana and Zimbabwe

-A flagbearer hopeful of the New Patriotic Party (NPP), Owusu Afriyie Akoto, has admonished Ghana and Zimbabwe to immediately scale up trade among themselves under the framework of the African Continental Free Trade Area (AfCTA) considering the economic distress they are experiencing.
+A flagbearer hopeful of the New Patriotic Party (NPP), Dr. Owusu Afriyie Akoto, has admonished Ghana and Zimbabwe to immediately scale up trade among themselves under the framework of the African Continental Free Trade Area (AfCFTA) considering the economic distress they are experiencing.

 One such solution, he noted, is to increase trade volumes among themselves since there exist many opportunities that could be explored to achieve that feat.